numpy/numpy/doc/neps/nep-0031-uarray.rst

 The main alternative to vendoring ``unumpy`` is to simply move it into NumPy completely and not distribute it as a separate package.
-This would also achieve the proposed goals, however we prefer to keep it a separate package for now.
+This would also achieve the proposed goals, however we prefer to keep it a separate package for now, for reasons already stated above.

 Discussion